inspatiallabs/inspatial-dev/packages/run-draft/doc/faq-vs.md

 ## @in UDE Modules

-Think of @in UDE modules as individual LEGO bricks—each one is a perfectly crafted, single-purpose piece that works independently right out of the box.
+Think of @in UDE modules as individual LEGO bricks each one is a perfectly crafted, single-purpose piece that works independently right out of the box.
 No assembly required, no dependencies needed.
 But here's where the magic happens: when you connect these bricks together, they form a complete full-stack, universal, and cross-platform framework.
-Each @in module is like a specialized LEGO piece—whether it's a wheel, a window, or a foundation block—designed for one specific job and built to snap seamlessly with others.
+Each @in module is like a specialized LEGO piece whether it's a wheel, a window, or a foundation block designed for one specific job and built to snap seamlessly with others.
 Every brick is useful on its own and comes with clear instructions, so you understand exactly what it does and how to use it.

 ## @inspatial/run

 This is your complete LEGO castle kit.
-While @in modules are the individual bricks, @inspatial/run is the finished masterpiece—a fully assembled, ready-to-use structure that combines all those building blocks into one cohesive toolkit.
+While @in modules are the individual bricks, @inspatial/run is the finished masterpiece a fully assembled, ready-to-use structure that combines all those building blocks into one cohesive toolkit.
 We chose this composable LEGO architecture because we know builders have different styles.
 Some developers love the creative process of selecting individual bricks and constructing something unique from the ground up.
 Others prefer to start with a pre-designed castle and get straight to adding their own creative touches.
 Whether you're a brick-by-brick builder or a complete-kit creator, we've got you covered.